In the hierarchy of vegetables, the best choices are fresh, in-season, and local.

-Twostudies from Bouzari and colleagues at UC Davis compared eight common fruits and vegetables that were either stored in a refrigerator for 3 or 10 days, or frozen up to 90 days.
-For vitamin C, riboflavin, alpha-tocopherol (a form of vitamin E), calcium, magnesium, zinc, copper, iron, fiber, and total phenolics, the researchers concluded that fresh and frozen were highly similar, with frozen sometimes outperforming fresh.
+Two studies from Bouzari and colleagues at UC Davis compared eight common fruits and vegetables that were either stored in a refrigerator for 3 or 10 days, or frozen up to 90 days.
+For vitamin C, riboflavin, alpha-tocopherol (a form of vitamin E), calcium, magnesium, zinc, copper, iron, fiber, and total phenolics, the researchers concluded that fresh and frozen were highly similar, with frozen sometimes outperforming fresh.56

-Researchers from Virginia Tech and the USDA found that 5-methyltetrahydrofolate, the most bioavailable form of folate, did not decline in seven common vegetables over 12 months in frozen storage.
+Researchers from Virginia Tech and the USDA found that 5-methyltetrahydrofolate, the most bioavailable form of folate, did not decline in seven common vegetables over 12 months in frozen storage.8

 I could go on, but you get the picture.
-Note that across all the studies, results varied somewhat between different types of produce and nutrients.
-Dr. Barrett also points out that there is little research beyond that looking at key vitamins.
-More is needed to examine other nutritive compounds, as well as to explore the bioavailability question.
+Note that across all the studies, results varied somewhat between different types of produce and nutrients, and researchers only measured key vitamins.
+More studies are needed to examine other nutritive compounds, as well as to explore the bioavailability question.

 The fact is, you can’t stand in a grocery store with a head of fresh cauliflower in one hand and a bag of frozen florets in the other and know for sure which has more nutrients.
 There’s no reason to feel bad about choosing frozen over fresh, especially when fresh seasonal and local options are lacking.

-A separate analysis of NHANES data showed that people who eat frozen vegetables eat more total vegetables and get more fiber, potassium, calcium and vitamin D, than those who don’t.
+A separate analysis of NHANES data showed that people who eat frozen vegetables eat more total vegetables and get more fiber, potassium, calcium, and vitamin D than those who don’t.11

-In terms of covering your nutrient bases, your best option is to choose a wide variety of produce, fresh and local when possible, and frozen when needed.
+In terms of covering your nutrient bases, your best option is to choose a wide variety of produce, fresh and local when available, and frozen as a good option when needed.
 If you can grow some fresh herbs and a tomato plant outside your window, all the better.

-The expert consensus is that frozen meat and seafood is also nutritionally on par with fresh.
+The expert consensus is that frozen meat and seafood are also nutritionally on par with fresh.